This is a technical article for the DC Heroes RPG.

 Example 4: A character with STR: 12 picks up the legendary spear (EV: 5, BODY: 20).
 He can utilize the highest possible combined EV of 15 without any damage to the spear.

 Example 5: A person with STR: 03 uses a Molecular-Strand Garrote (Body: 01, EV: 50).
 He decides not to use his higher-than-normal STR and instead rely on the weapon’s base EV alone.
 If he had decided to use his full STR he would have destroyed the weapon in the process (EV: 50 vs BODY: 01 on the Result Table) and would have gotten no EV increase since his STR is well below the 3 AP cut-off noted under paragraph 8 above.

-The relevant stuff (and in particular the Bow Advantage) is in our Archery in DCH article.
+This material is now in our comprehensive Archery in DCH article.

 Recommended Strength (Rec.
 STR) attribute

 Recommended Strength (“Rec.
 STR”) is an optional characteristic that can be assigned to a Gadget.
 Usually a weapon.